When Your Toddler or Preschooler Needs a Test, Procedure, or Surgery

 (Ages 1 to 5 years)

 Your toddler or preschooler is too young to understand everything that is going on right now – but you are likely anxious or upset by what's happening.
-And your youngster is quite capable of sensing your unease and stress.
-For you, then, being prepared for the test or procedure will help you stay calm and supportive when your child needs you.
+Your youngster can sense your unease and stress.
+For you, being prepared for the test or procedure will help you stay calm and supportive when your child needs you.

 What your child understands

 Your toddler or preschooler can grasp on some level what is going on if you keep explanations simple and short.
 Keep in mind that crying is a normal response in young children who are scared, anxious, or under stress.
 Your child hasn't yet developed coping skills and depends on you for these.
 Prepare ahead of time to help make the visit to the doctor or hospital less frightening.
 The more your child knows beforehand, the less "new" it will seem.
 Studies have shown that children who are prepared experience less anxiety about their medical treatment than children who are not prepared.

 Other suggestions to ease the way:

 Describe what the doctor's office or hospital is like.